telepresenceio/go-mkopensource/README.md

 Tips:

 - Add a .dockerignore at the root of your repository and exclude any files that are not necessary for generating depdency information, including DEPENDENCIES.md, DEPENDENCY_INFORMATION.md and temporary folders.
-See the [saas_app .dockerignore](https://github.com/datawire/saas_app/blob/master/.dockerignore) for a list of suggested exclussions.

 ## When scanning fails